 The Desert Tortoise Council Awards Committee presents the Best Student Paper Award at the close of each Annual Symposium.
 A presenter must give notice to the Program Chair of his/her student status at the time the Abstract is received.
 The Best Student Paper Award notice accompanies the Call for Papers.

-The symposium will include various types of raffles and an auction as a fundraiser so the Council can continue to expand its conservation efforts for the tortoise.
-The raffle is only open to those who register for the Symposium.
-Registrants are encouraged to bring donated items for the raffle and auction to help to raise funds for the Council.
-With the hybrid nature of the 2023 symposium, the Council is investigating holding both in-person and online raffles during the symposium, so all registrants can have the opportunity to win great prizes.
+The symposium will include an auction and various types of raffles to raise funds so the Council can continue to expand its conservation efforts for the tortoise.
+The auction and raffle are only open to those who register for the Symposium.
+Registrants are encouraged to bring donated items for the auction and raffle to help raise funds for the Council.
+As a teaser for the auction, the Sylvan Dale Guest Ranch has donated a 2-night B & B stay at their amazing dude ranch in Colorado and Sky Island Falconry Experience in Arizona has donated a hawk walk for two people where you can experience the thrill of a trained hawk flying to your gloved hand!
+With the hybrid nature of the 2023 symposium, the Council will hold both in-person and online raffles during the symposium, so all registrants can have the opportunity to win great prizes.
 Raffle tickets for in-person registrants can be purchased at the Symposium venue.
-For virtual participants, we may provide a link to purchase raffle tickets for E-Gift card prizes.
-The details will be finalized shortly, and virtual participants will be notified if the online raffle will take place.
-The donation form is available via the button below and copies will be available at the symposium.
+Virtual participants will be provided with a link to purchase raffle tickets for E-Gift card prizes.
+For those who would like to donate items to the auction and/or raffle, the donation form is available via the button below and copies will be available at the symposium.

 Past Proceedings & Abstracts